 Remove dust from the surface of PDMS stamps using mending tape.

-Submerge the stamps into 70% EtOH to sterilize.
-Then, blow EtOH off the surface of the stamps using an air duster.
+Submerge the stamps into 70% ethanol to sterilize.
+Then, blow ethanol off the surface of the stamps using an air duster.

-Apply 5–10 µL of 0.5wt% LIPIDURE-CM5206/EtOH on the surface of PDMS stamps.
+Apply 5–10 µL of 0.5wt% 2-methacryloyloxyethyl phosphorylcholine (MPC) polymer/ethanol on the surface of PDMS stamps.

-Note: Uneven distribution of LIPIDURE may cause a disrupted pattern.
+Note: Uneven distribution of MPC polymer may cause a disrupted pattern.

-Incubate 10–30 min until LIPIDURE is completely dried.
+Incubate 10–30 min until MPC polymer is completely dried.

-Place the stamps in contact with coverslips of a glass-bottom culture plate (MatTek) or µ-Dish 35-mm dish (ibidi), and put a weight (e.g. a AAA battery) on a stamp for 10 min.
+Place the stamps in contact with coverslips of a glass-bottom culture plate or a 35-mm imaging dish with a polymer coverslip, and put a weight (e.g. a AAA battery) on a stamp for 10 min.

 Remove the weight and stamps.
-Then, confirm the patter is transferred under microscope.
+Then, confirm the pattern is transferred under microscope.

 Note: Stamped plates/dishes can be stored up to 1 week at room temperature.